-By transmitting the HTTP status code, the webserver is able to inform the client whether the HTTP-request has been processed successfully, or whether an error has occurred during the request for a URL.
+A HTTP status code, more commonly referred to simply as status code, is a three-digit status code which is send from the webserver to the client (a web browser or Google-Bot for example) as a page is requested.
+It is used to inform the client (user, Google etc) whether the HTTP-request has been processed successfully, or whether an error has occurred during the request for a URL.

 The best known HTTP status codes

-The probably best known HTTP status codes are:
+The best known HTTP status codes are:

 - 200 – OK